-Each Friday we share a handful of links to family discipleship resources.
+Each Friday we share a handful of links to resources pertaining to family discipleship, marriage, and parenting.
 We pray these articles, podcasts, and books help your family grow in the gospel.

 Here's what we've been reading lately,